bsapiro/presentations/SECTOR 2016 - G.Tool/SECTOR.md

 ---
 ## I need your help please:
 ###### (and my wife has been understanding over the past four months)
-* Users to start working with G.Tool so that it can improved through feedback
+* Users to start working with G.Tool so that it can be improved through feedback
 * People to identify use cases
 * Contributors to the plugin library and the core code
 * DevOps type folk to help with integrations